Reputable vs. Backyard Breeder: What's the Difference?

 2) Health Guarantees & HCM Guarantees

 *BYB's usually only give 6-9 months or some none at all.
-Some will not even cover HCM whatsoever let alone give a guarantee for the kitten.
+Some will not even cover HCM whatsoever let alone give any guarantee for the kitten.
+If they do can you find them after the "sale".

 *RB's will give minimum 1 yrs for Congenital, hereditary, genetic defects plus give a HCM guarantee.
 I post my HCM SCANS FOR ALL TO SEEon our FB and my vet info.
 Call them I don’t mind.